Overview

 Admissions Criteria

-• Satisfactory completion of Australian Year 12, or one of the equivalent qualifications as defined under minimum academic entry requirements.
+• Satisfactory completion of Australian Year 12, or an equivalent certificate as defined under minimum academic entry requirements.

 • An Admission Consultation